Clyde Best

-Clyde Cyril Best (born 24 February 1951) is a Bermudian former football player.
-He was one of the first black players in First Division football in England, scoring 47 goals as a striker for West Ham United between 1968 and 1976.
+Clyde Cyril Best (born 24 February 1951) is a Bermudian former football player and coach.
+He was one of the first black players in the First Division in England, scoring 47 goals as a striker for West Ham United between 1968 and 1976.

 Early and personal life

 Best's father Joseph moved from Barbados to Somerset Village, Bermuda as part of the navy, where he met Best's mother Dorothy, a prison warden.
 He began playing football for local team Ireland Rangers aged 12, and after falling out with the teams' coach Ed Smith, moved to Somerset Trojans, where he made his début aged 15.
 Smith would later recall the falling out came after Best had "physically challenged" him, and led to Best being disciplined and dropped from the team.

 Best moved from Bermuda to England at the age of 17, to play for West Ham United.
 Upon his arrival he was looked after by club captain Bobby Moore.
 He has credited Moore and fellow West Ham players Harry Redknapp and Billy Bonds with helping him deal with racist abuse.